Greg Inglis: Personal life

 In August 2009, Inglis was charged with recklessly causing injury and unlawful assault in relation to his then girlfriend Sally Robinson.
 Robinson was left with black eyes as a result of the alleged incident.
 In April 2010 Inglis was ordered to complete a behavioural change program after accepting responsibility for pushing Robinson in the August 2009 incident.

 In June 2010, Inglis announced his engagement to Robinson.
 Inglis and Robinson married on 5 December 2010 at the Twin Waters Resort in Maroochydore.

 His cousins include Albert Kelly of Hull FC, former Parramatta Eels player Beau Champion, and former Gold Coast Titans player and 2001 Dally M winner Preston Campbell.

 Inglis was very close to Australian former Cricket Player Phil Hughes.
 He grew up playing junior Rugby League and Cricket in New South Wales with him, as well as playing junior sports with him and was very grieved at the 25-year-old's untimely death after being hit in the neck by a bouncer during a Sheffield Shield game.

 In June 2019, Inglis was diagnosed with a Bipolar II disorder, following another stint in rehabilitation for alcohol problems and depression.
 "To get that diagnosed made me understand things a lot clearer about myself," Inglis said.
 "When I was in a high, I would train the best, lift the best in the gym, be so good at everything I did.
 But when I was feeling down, I just shut down and before I knew it, just snap."

+Post playing

+On 14 August 2024, Inglis was inducted into the NRL Hall of Fame.

+On 30 January 2025 the Wests Tigers announced that Inglis had joined the Tigers NRLW squad as part of the coaching staff working alongside the teams outside backs.
+A few days later on 4 February Inglis joined the coaching staff of the Queensland Women's State of Origin squad.